-Short for Optical Mark Reading or Optical Mark Readers, OMR is a system that gathers information by using a hardware device that detects a reflection or an absence of reflection from a card or piece of paper.
-OMR enables the processing of hundreds or thousands of documents every hour automatically.
+Short for Optical Mark Reading or Optical Mark Recognition, OMR is the process of gathering information from human beings by recognizing marks on a document.
+OMR is accomplished by using a hardware device (scanner) that detects a reflection or limited light transmittance on or through a piece of paper.

 OMR allows for the processing of hundreds or thousands of documents per hour.
 For example, students may recall taking tests or surveys where they filled in bubbles on paper (shown right) with a pencil.
 Once the form had been completed, a teacher or teacher's assistant would feed the cards into a system that grades or gathers information from them.

 The OMR card by itself is not considered an input device.
 However, the OMR reader that reads the card is sending data (input) to the computer, which is why it is considered an input device.